ZacksHomeLab/zhlscripts/scripts/WSL2/ubuntu-systemd/README.md

 # ubuntu-wsl2-systemd-script
 * This script is to enable systemd support on current Ubuntu WSL2 images from the Windows Store.
+* NOTE: May only need to do this for WSL2 on Windows 10.
+I have not verified if this is not needed on Windows 11.

 # Usage
 You need `wget` to be installed for the commands below to work.
 Use